 - a Tibetan refugee who entered India before January 1, 1962, to dwell there permanently; or

-- a person of Indian ancestry who moved to India to stay there permanently from nations including Pakistan, Burma, Sri Lanka, Kenya, Uganda, United Republic of Tanzania, Zambia, Malawi, Zaire, Ethiopia, and Vietnam.
+- a person of Indian ancestry who moved to India to stay there permanently from nations including Pakistan, Burma, Sri Lanka, Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, Ethiopia, and Vietnam.

-Age Limit For UPSC
+Age Limit for UPSC